omar5mohamed/ieee/week3/readme.md

 ## report #1448550
 this vulnerability is make user remove user from any group by intercept removing user from his group by chabthe user id and the user in group id by the group and user he want go remove

+## report #1424291
+this vulnerability make user have access for private content with change in header and user id and picture id while sending it to endpoint
+1. An attacker could send a request with Accept: application/json to the endpoint https://fetlife.com/users/{user-id}/pictures/{pic-id}.
+2. The server would return private content without proper access checks.
+3. The attack required knowing the asset's ID beforehand.